wodo-platform/wp-smart-contracts/README.md

 <img src="images/vesting_wallet_duration.png">
 </p>

-- Validate the total released tokens so far on the read contracts tab.
-It is exposed as "released".
-It must be zero since the started date has not passed yet.
+- Validate the total released XWGT tokens so far on the read contracts tab.
+It is exposed via "released" function.
+Fill "0xb2a6DEc1C393f94C3C1d043545175929f80e9292" as XWGT token address.
+The retirn value must be zero since the started date has not passed yet.
 You can refresh the page to retrieve the released value.

 <p>
 <img src="images/vesting_wallet_released.png">